Jiahuiqu/RHDN/README.md

-# RHDN
+# RHDN for Hyperspectral Fusion
-The python code implementation of the paper "A Spatio-Spectral Fusion Method for Hyperspectral Images Using Residual Hyper-Dense Network"
+The python code implementation of the paper "A Spatio-Spectral Fusion Method for Hyperspectral Images Using Residual Hyper-Dense Network" (IEEE Transactions on Neural Networks and Learning Systems 2022)

 # Requirements